Zeddling/Zeddling/README.md

 ### Hi there 👋
-##  Aspiring Computer Scientist 😄
+##  Backend Engineer 😄
-Languages: Rust, Java, C++, Python
+Languages: Rust, Java, Go

 <!--
 **Zeddling/Zeddling** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.